 Diaphragm for Birth Control

 The diaphragm is used to prevent pregnancy.
-A diaphragm is called a barrier method because it keeps the sperm and eggs apart.
-It is made of rubber and shaped like a dome, and it has a firm, flexible rim.
+It is called a barrier method because it keeps the sperm and eggs apart.
+It is usually made of silicone and shaped like a dome, and it has a firm, flexible rim.
 It fits inside your vagina and covers the cervix, which is the opening of the uterus.

 How well does it work?

 - When the diaphragm with spermicide is used exactly as directed, it is about 84% effective for preventing pregnancy.
 This means that about 16 out of 100 people who use it will have an unplanned pregnancy.footnote 1